yuvalmGS/gigaspaces-wiki-jekyll/sbp/space-dump-and-reload.markdown

 {% endtip %}

-The [Space Dump Utility|^spacedump.zip] copies the data currently stored within the IMDG and saves it into an embedded DB file used by a temporary space.
+The depanlinkSpace Dump Utilitytengahlink/attachment_files/sbp/spacedump.zipbelakanglink copies the data currently stored within the IMDG and saves it into an embedded DB file used by a temporary space.
 Later, once you would like to reload the data back into the IMDG, the utility performs the procedure in a reverse manner, by reading the data from the file and copy it back into the IMDG.

 {% indent %}